-Predictions of the full-scale pedestrian level wind environment are presented as a percentage of time that is comfortable for a given activity, based on wind annually and for the seasons in Figures 6a through 6e.
+The mean and gust wind speeds at the forty-four (44) points tested were subsequently combined with the design probability distribution of gradient wind speed and direction, (wind statistics) recorded at Airports in the vicinity, to provide predictions of the full-scale pedestrian level wind environment.
+Predictions of the full-scale pedestrian level wind environment are presented as the wind speed exceeded 20% of the time, based on annual, and wind for the seasons in Figures 6a - 6e.
 Criterion employed by Theakston Environmental was developed by others and us and published in the attached references.
-The methodology has been applied to projects on this continent and abroad.
+The methodology has been applied to over 800 projects on this continent and abroad.